mikavir/rx-decode/TESTING.md

     ![gif](documentation/bugs/multiple-clicks-bug.gif)

     - To fix this, I introduced an additional conditional statement within my guessButton event handler to ensure submission only occurs when the number of clicks (i.e., `e.detail`) equals 1.
 Additionally, I ensured that the guess button is `disabled`(`disabled` set to true) when `canSubmit` is false.
-This solution was inspired by insights from[StackOverflow](https://stackoverflow.com/questions/16715075/preventing-multiple-clicks-on-button). .
+This solution was inspired by insights from [StackOverflow](https://stackoverflow.com/questions/16715075/preventing-multiple-clicks-on-button). .
 Please find my implementation in the code block below:

     ```js